nro-bot/portfolio/source/index.md

 date: 2018-05-27 16:32:58
 ---

-# Hi, I'm Nancy Ouyang.
+# Hi, I'm Rui Ouyang.

 <div style="font-size:1.5em; text-align:center"> I’m an engineer, entrepreneur, and a roboticist (whoo robots!).
 I'm currently pursuing a PhD in computer science at Harvard.
 Previously, I studied mechanical engineering from MIT, graduating in 2013.</div>